9-11 June 2017 at the Berklee College of Music in Boston, MA

 |11:45 – 12:00||Closing Remarks|

 The 2017 edition of the Teaching Music History Conference will take place on 9-11 June (Friday-Sunday) at the Berklee College of Music, located in the heart of downtown Boston, Massachusetts.
 The conference may be extended to include 11 June, depending on participant interest and availability.
-All conference-related activities, including all sessions and breaks, as well as campus housing, can be found in the building located at 160 Massachusetts Avenue.
+All conference-related activities, including all sessions and breaks, will take place in 1140 Boylston Ave., while the on-campus housing can be found in 150 Mass.
+Ave.